JohnTan38/liddie/README.md

-# liddy
+# liddie
-LIDA Auto generation for data visualizations
+LIDA Auto generation for data visualizations.
+Powered by LLMs.